kadimetla/doc-adk-training/training/module30-custom-streaming-client/lab-solution.md

 *   **Connection opens but agent doesn't respond:**
     *   **Cause:** The agent server may have encountered an error.
 This is often because the `.env` file is not configured for Vertex AI.
     *   **Solution:** Check the terminal window running `adk api_server` for any error messages.
 Ensure your `streaming_agent/.env` file is correctly configured with your Vertex AI project details.

+### Self-Reflection Answers

+1.  **This lab's client only displays the text from the agent.
+How would you modify the `websocket.onmessage` handler to also process and play back the `audio/mp3` data that the server sends?**
+    *   **Answer:** You would extend the `websocket.onmessage` handler to detect messages with an `audio/mp3` `mime_type`.
+When such a message is received, you would:
+        1. Decode the Base64-encoded audio data (from `event.data.data`) into a binary format.
+        2. Use the Web Audio API (`AudioContext`) to decode this binary audio data into an `AudioBuffer`.
+        3. Create an `AudioBufferSourceNode` from the `AudioBuffer`.
+        4. Connect this source node to the `AudioContext`'s destination (speakers).
+        5. Start playing the audio chunk.
+This needs to be done continuously for each incoming audio chunk to create a seamless voice experience.

+2.  **What are the benefits of using WebSockets for this application compared to the Server-Sent Events (SSE) approach used in the previous UI lab?**
+    *   **Answer:** WebSockets are essential for this voice streaming application because they provide a **full-duplex (bidirectional) communication channel**.
+This is crucial as the client needs to continuously stream microphone audio *to* the server while simultaneously receiving the agent's audio and text responses *from* the server.
+SSE, on the other hand, is a **unidirectional** protocol (server-to-client only), making it unsuitable for scenarios requiring continuous client input like voice interaction.

+3.  **The `MediaRecorder` is configured to send audio data every 100ms.
+What do you think would be the impact on the user experience if you increased this value to 1000ms (1 second)?**
+    *   **Answer:** Increasing the `MediaRecorder` interval to 1000ms (1 second) would dramatically degrade the user experience and introduce significant latency.
+The user would have to speak for a full second before any of their audio data is sent to the ADK server for processing.
+This would lead to noticeable and unnatural pauses in the conversation, making the interaction feel sluggish, broken, and far from a real-time conversational experience.
+It would break the illusion of a continuous voice interaction.